Name: Bharat Wankhade

 Goal of the project: India’s caste system still exists in many areas, and children deemed as “untouchables” have poor access to quality education.
 Bharat’s first-hand experience of marginalization prompted him to envision Mudita, an integrated learning environment where the marginalized can be empowered through quality education, and children from all caste backgrounds have equal opportunities to learn.

 Theme: Skill development - Environment

-Goal of the project: Brian started WEYE - Waste to Energy Youth Project to help low-income families access clean energy for cooking, and tackle youth unemployment in Uganda.
-Young people will be equipped with practical skills to produce briquettes from organic waste, which reduce the harmful effects of commonly-used firewood and charcoal.
-They will also acquire entrepreneurial skills to start their own business.
+Goal of the project: Brian started WEYE - Waste to Energy Youth Project to support low-income families access clean energy for cooking, and tackle youth unemployment in Uganda.
+Young people are equipped with practical skills to produce briquettes from organic waste, which reduce the harmful effects of commonly-used firewood and charcoal.
+They also acquire entrepreneurial skills to start their own business.

 Name: Cavin Odera

 Goal of the project: When Cavin’s parents and oldest sister died of HIV/AIDS, his own community discriminated against him.
-This experience eventually gave him the passion to empower girls and young women, to equip them with skills to earn sustainable livelihoods without falling victim to “sex for fish”, which is rampant the Lake Victoria region.
+This experience eventually gave him the passion to start Wa-Wa, an organisation that empowers girls and young women, equips them with skills to earn sustainable livelihoods without falling victim to “sex for fish”, which is rampant the Lake Victoria region.

 Name: Dave Oduor

 Theme: Training - Environment